pierre-chaville/contract-ai-core/README.md

 ## contract-ai-core

-Core library for AI-driven legal contract processing.
-This package provides the building blocks (no UI or APIs) to:
+AI-driven legal contract processing.
+This repo includes a core Python library and dataset tools to:

 - Classify contract paragraphs into clause categories
 - Extract structured datapoints from contracts
-- Generate an amended and restated contract using a contract type template
+- Generate an amended-and-restated contract from an amendment

-The repository is scaffolded with interfaces and types, ready for concrete LLM-backed implementations.

-Status: initial scaffold (no implementations).

 ### Highlights